Compare House Removals

 People often misjudge the consequences that could come from not packing your books safely, especially if you have any special editions and valuable books.
 A bit of tissue paper, bubble wrap and small cardboard boxes is all you need to ensure no damage is done to your beloved book collection.

-House removal experts Compare My Move have put together this ultimate guide with everything you need to know about packing every type of book, from the best method to pack antique books to the suitcase trick.
+House removals experts Compare My Move have put together this ultimate guide with everything you need to know about packing every type of book, from the best method to pack antique books to the suitcase trick.

 We’ve created a step by step guide on packing your books for moving house.
 These 6 steps should be taken before you start to pack your books away to prevent any kind of damage to your favourite collection.

 Before starting to pack your books in to the boxes, you must first sort through them and decide which books you want to bring with you and which ones to donate.
 This way, you won’t have to carry your whole collection and you’ll be donating to a good cause along the way.
 Decluttering before moving house is beneficial to do with all of your personal belongings, not just with your books.
+This will also help to reduce your removal costs too.

 After you’ve chosen the books that will be coming with you to the new house and which ones are going to the charity shop, you should then categorise them.
 Get together separate piles of the different types of book, such as paperback, hardback, antique books, fragile books and books you’re going to put in storage.